No Kum-sok: No's MiG-15

 After No surrendered his aircraft, it was taken to Okinawa, where it was given USAF markings and test-flown by Captain H.E.
 Collins and Major Chuck Yeager.
-The MiG-15 was later shipped to Wright-Patterson Air Force Base after attempts to return it to North Korea were unsuccessful.
+The MiG-15 was later shipped to Wright-Patterson Air Force Base after a U.S. offer to return it to its rightful owner was ignored.
 It is currently on display at the National Museum of the United States Air Force.

 Post-defection life

-In 1954, No emigrated to the United States, where he met Vice President Richard Nixon.
+In 1954, No immigrated to the United States, where he met Vice President Richard Nixon.
 After immigrating, he anglicized his name to "Kenneth H. Rowe".
 In 1957, he was joined in the U.S. by his mother, who had defected to South Korea earlier in 1951.
 He subsequently graduated from the University of Delaware with degrees in mechanical and electrical engineering.
 He married an émigré from Kaesong, North Korea; they raised two sons and a daughter, and he became a U.S. citizen.
 He worked as an aeronautical engineer for Grumman, Boeing, Pan Am, General Dynamics, General Motors, General Electric, Lockheed, DuPont, and Westinghouse.

-In 1970, he learned from a fellow defector that, as punishment for his defection, his best friend, Lieutenant Kun Soo Sung, had been executed along with four other pilots in his chain of command who were also executed by firing squad.
-One of the pilots and a friend in his squadron became the General of the Korean People's Army.
-General O Kuk-ryol, who became the vice chairman of the National Defence Commission in 2009, was considered by some the second most powerful man in North Korea.